Identification of Nonlinear Systems with Stable Limit Cycles via Convex Optimization: Experimental Results on Live Neurons

+The models we consider were of the form \eqref{eqn:model_ef}, \eqref{eqn:model_g} with three states.
+Each element of the matrix $e(x)$ was a third-degree polynomial in $x$, and each element of $f(x,u)$ was third degree in $x$ and affine in $u$, and $g(x,u)$ was affine in $x$ and $u$.
+The number of decision variables were 60 for $e(x)$, 240 for $f(x,u)$, 7 for $g(x,u)$ and 6 for $Q$, giving a total of 313 decision variables to define the model and storage function.

 As discussed in Section~\ref{sec:impl}, we must find a good proxy for the internal state of the system.
 Here we used two Laguerre filters with identical pole locations to summarize the recent history voltage history.
+All signals were smoothed with a simple nonparametric smoother.

+In the first set of results we show, three increasing step currents are applied to the neuron resulting in increasing firing rate and a characteristic change in the spike amplitude and shape.

 Figure~\ref{fig:neuron-fit} presents a comparison of fit performance using three methods.
 The first is equation error minimization, i.e. simply optimizing

 subject to the well-posedness constraint $E(x)+E(x)'\ge I$ but without constraints on stability or long-term simulation error (this is similar in principle to NARX and prediction error methods).
 The second method is the comparison is the original RIE minimization from \cite{Tobenkin10a}, and the third is the proposed Transverse RIE method.